 Demme holds us closer to the lives on the screen like he has never done before.
-Here conversations, confessions and reactions are not displayed in terms of an actress seemingly talking to us.
+Here conversations, confessions, and reactions are not displayed in terms of an actress seemingly talking to us.
 They literally happen around us, just a turn of the head away.
 And there is always something going on at the periphery of our eyes and ears in Rachel Getting Married.
-Everywhere in the Buchman’s house people are getting ready for the wedding and playing music, talking and laughing.
-According to the Q&A in the blu-ray, sometimes they don’t even know the camera is there.
+Everywhere in the Buchman’s house people are getting ready for the wedding and playing music, talking, and laughing.
+According to the Q&A on the Blu-ray, sometimes they don’t even know the camera is there.
 This adds a level of uncompromising truth to the general video-diary vibe that makes it possibly more personal and familiar than it already feels.

 The resulting experience becomes especially hurtful when we recognize Kym’s desperate attempts to gain back the love of her family, and realize that we can do nothing.
 No matter how close to her we are put, we can never give her the much needed comfort.
 On the other hand, it’s an experience that enhances those precious moments of joy which rarely appear but prove fundamental at keeping everybody together.
 Including us.